 Ken Burns is mostly known for his archive film (Apple even named their Pn & Zoom effect in their editing software after him).
 This course is an excellent opportunity to get to know this special director closely.
 Still, this course will teach you everything from how to find exciting stories, how to build a narrative, how to work with an archive, and how to turn your filmed subjects into exciting characters on a narrative level and more practical stuff like how to track an interviewee and matters of lighting, music, sound design, editing, sound and more.
 T

 his is a course of 26 lessons (five hours of video).
 Who work in combination with a 156-page illustrated workbook.

-I do have to say that I earn an affiliate commission from MasterClass (that’s the only way I can make some money to write more free lessons), but I promise you I wouldn’t recommend anything on this website, that won’t be perfect for you.
-If you are serious about becomming a documentarist filmmaker, these courses are a must.
+I do have to say that I earn an affiliate commission from MasterClass (that’s the only way I can make some money to write more free lessons), but I promise you I wouldn’t recommend anything on this website that won’t be perfect for you.
+These courses are a must if you are serious about becoming a documentary filmmaker.

 This is my first lesson in the documentary film course.
 I’m going to give you some basic guidelines and tips that will help you get started with the world of documentary filmmaking.

 Every documentary film needs to have his own truly unique and original voice.
 Before you’ll find your documentary’s voice, you need to first find your own true voice.
 Your voice is something you can’t be copied from anyone else and no one can copy it from you.
 In this documentary lesson, I will tell you how to do just that